bastanja/stitch_generator/doc/list_of_stitch_effects.md

-# Overview of Stitch Effects
+# List of Stitch Effects

 Stitch effects are functions that receive a path as parameter and return stitches.
 See section [Paths](doc/paths.md) to learn about creating paths.